 2. The Preeminence of Christ is Proclaimed in our Lives

 The glory of God is most clearly seen in His Son, Jesus Christ.
-We desire to proclaim to the world that Christ is preeminent, infinitely surpassing all others, in His glory, His being, His authority, His sacrifice, and His exaltation.
-It is in Him that the Scriptures find their completion and fulfillment.
-It is through Him and Him alone that we can know the Father, and He is the only way, our only hope, of salvation from the wrath of God that we justly deserve.
+Consequently, we desire to proclaim to the world that Christ is preeminent, infinitely surpassing all others, in His glory, His being, His authority, His sacrifice, and His exaltation.
+It is in Christ that the Scriptures find their completion and fulfillment.
+It is through Christ alone that we can know the Father, and He is the only way, our only hope, of salvation from the wrath of God that we justly deserve.
 We preach Jesus Christ and Him crucified (Psalm 2; Philippians 2:6-11; Colossians 1:15-20; 2:9; Hebrews 1:2-4).

 3. The Truth of the Gospel is Transforming Lives

 The gospel of Jesus Christ is truly “good news.”
 It is news, not advice, because it is all about what God himself has done for us and our salvation in the life, death, and resurrection of his Son by the Spirit.
 While religion tells us that we must obey in order to be accepted by God, the gospel tells us that while we were still sinners, Christ died for us!
 In light of this glorious truth, our hearts, motives, and efforts to worship God are radically transformed so that we joyfully serve our Creator, Savior, and Lord with everything we have.
 The good news of gracious acceptance through Jesus Christ is at the very center of all we do at ECC (Romans 3:21-28; Ephesians 2:1-10; Titus 3:3-7; 1 Peter 2:22-25).

 4. The Power of the Spirit is Visible in our Lives